golemfactory/yagna-docs/requestor-tutorials/task-processing-development/task-example-2-hashcat.md

 {% hint style="success" %}
 So now, we're going to assume that:

-* The `yagna` deamon is running in the background.&#x20;
+* The `yagna` deamon is running in the background.
 * The `YAGNA_APPKEY` environment variable is set to the value of the generated app key.
 * The payment is initialized with `yagna payment init -sender` (please keep in mind that it needs initialization after each launch of `yagna service run`).
 * The virtual python environment for our tutorial is activated.
 * Dependencies are installed and the `yapapi` repository (containing the tutorial examples) is cloned.
 * In your current directory (`examples/yacat`) there are two files that will be used and discussed in this example: